cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 are tools for the developer's own workflow, not constraints imposed on downstream consumers.

-However, placing replace directives in the single `go.mod` file has a structural limitation: only one set of dependencies can be represented.
+However, placing module replaces in the single `go.mod` file has a structural limitation: only one set of dependencies can be represented.
 In Go, `go.mod` holds the main-module dependencies (i.e., the dependency graph as resolved with replaces applied).
 When